16 EWS honors service members, pays tribute to Delta heritage ahead of deployment

 |0

-This work, 16 EWS honors service members, pays tribute to Delta heritage ahead of deployment [Image 3 of 3], by Emily Peacock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 16 EWS honors service members, pays tribute to Delta heritage ahead of deployment, by Emily Peacock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-16 EWS honors service members, pays tribute to Delta heritage ahead of deployment

 LEAVE A COMMENT